uapi-group/kernel-features/README.md

     **Use-Case:** as mentioned above systemd-udev allows synchronizing block device probing via flock().
 Often userspace wants to wait for that, but without risking to hang forever.

+23. Extend `mount_setattr()` to allow changing mount properties ignoring any failures.

+    **Use-Case:** workloads that know that there are mounts in a mount tree whow attributes cannot be changed by the caller don't want `mount_settattr()` to fail on the first mount it failed to convert.
+Give them a flag to request changes ignoring failures.